Recording from vinyl using Push 2

 Step 3 - Adjust the gain of the signal

-If using a phono preamp of some kind, make sure that the audio signal from the turntable is not clipping (going over 0db, aka redlining) the phono preamp.
+If using a phono preamp of some kind, make sure that the audio signal from the turntable is not clipping (peaking over 0db).
 At the same time, it shouldn't be too low, otherwise you'll introduce noise when boosting the volume afterwards.

-Once the mixer is set correctly, create a blank audio track in Live.
+Once the gain is set correctly, create a blank audio track in Live.
 Set the Audio From to the correct inputs, then arm the track for recording.
-Adjust the level of the inputs directly on the audio interface until the signal is as loud as possible without clipping in Live.
+Adjust the level of the inputs on the audio interface until the signal is as loud as possible without clipping in Live.

 If necessary you may need to adjust the level of one input to ensure even panning of the stereo signal.